R-Rajkumar/GitBlog/stratos/Stratos-4.1.0-M3-UserGuide.md

 ##5.
 Accessing PHP service via Stratos Load Balancer

 * Map LB's IP to cluster hostname in /etc/hosts file.
-Clust hostname can be found in Stratos Management Console under subscribed cartridges
+Cluster hostname can be found in Stratos Management Console under subscribed cartridges

  For example add the following entry to your /etc/hosts file.
     ```bash